isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **Ethical Challenges of Big Data and AI Use in Human Biomedical Research**

 2\.
-With advances in information technology, data and computational analytics in recent decades, the use of big data<sup>[1]</sup>  and AI <sup>[2]</sup>  in human biomedical research has become increasingly important and enabled researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
-Some of the healthcare applications include monitoring of diseases and outbreaks, predicting of health behaviours and disease outcomes, providing risk stratification for individual patients, and facilitating patient care management.
+With advances in information technology, data and computational analytics in recent decades, the use of big data  and AI  in human biomedical research has become increasingly important and enabled researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
+While the growing use of big data and AI in biomedical research promises numerous benefits, it also gives rise to emerging ethical issues such as the need for protecting data privacy versus ensuring societal benefit; importance of obtaining informed consent and respecting individual’s rights and autonomy; and extent of data security obligation with respect to value of data, which warrant further deliberation and review by the BAC.

+**Aim of Consultation**

 3\.
-While the growing use of big data and AI in biomedical research promises numerous benefits, it also gives rise to emerging ethical issues such as the need for protecting data privacy versus ensuring societal benefit; importance of obtaining informed consent and respecting individual’s rights and autonomy; and extent of data security obligation with respect to value of data, which warrant further deliberation and review.

-**Aim of Consultation**
+Recognising the emerging ethical challenges, the BAC has developed a public consultation paper to discuss the ethical principles to guide such use, namely, respect for persons, solidarity, justice, proportionality, sustainability, and other ethical considerations including integrity, transparency, accountability, consistency and stakeholder engagement.
+The views of the public, stakeholders, research institutions, and interested organisations will assist the BAC in developing recommendations to guide academics, researchers, healthcare professionals, Clinical Ethics Committees (CECs) and Institutional Review Boards (IRBs) on the ethical use of big data and AI applications in human biomedical research.

 4\.
-Recognising the emerging ethical challenges, the BAC has developed a public consultation paper to discuss the ethical principles to guide such use, namely, respect for persons, solidarity, justice, proportionality, sustainability, and other ethical considerations including integrity, transparency, accountability, consistency and stakeholder engagement.
-The views of the public, stakeholders, research institutions, and interested organisations will assist the BAC in developing recommendations to guide academics, healthcare professionals, researchers, and Institutional Review Boards (IRBs) on the ethical principles of big data and AI use in biomedical research.
+The report builds upon previous BAC reports and recommendations and references relevant legislations such as the Personal Data Protection Act (2012) and the Human Biomedical Research Act (2015) and is intended to complement other big data and AI reports and ethical guidelines in Singapore to provide ethical guidance to decision-makers who work with big data in health and research, codify good practice and support the safe growth of AI in biomedical and healthcare research.

+**Scope of Consultation**

 5\.
-The report builds upon previous BAC reports and recommendations and references relevant legislations such as the Personal Data Protection Act (2012) and the Human Biomedical Research Act (2015) and is intended to complement other big data and AI reports and ethical guidelines in Singapore to provide ethical guidance to decision-makers who work with big data in health and research, and improve the understanding, codify good practice and support the safe growth of AI in biomedical and healthcare research.

-**Scope of Consultation**

-6\.
 The scope of the public consultation paper will cover ethical issues arising from the use of big data and AI in human biomedical research, such as responsible data usage, data ownership, custodianship, and stewardship, data privacy, accessibility and security, data anonymisation and other ethical considerations and issues specific to AI.
 Please refer to **Annex A** for more details on the ethical questions and issues raised in the public consultation paper.

 **Period of Consultation**

-7\.
-The public consultation will last for a period of nine weeks from **26 April 2023 to 27 June 2023.** All comments should be sent by **27 June 2023**.
+6\.
+The public consultation will last for a period of nine weeks from **26 April 2023 to 27 June 2023.** All comments should be sent in by **27 June 2023**.
 Any comments received after 27 June 2023 will not be considered.

 **Feedback Channels**

-9\.
-The public consultation paper can be accessed from the   <a href="https://www.bioethics-singapore.gov.sg/">BAC website</a> and <a href="https://www.reach.gov.sg/">REACH Portal</a>.
+7\.
+The public consultation paper can be accessed from the   <a href="https://www.bioethics-singapore.gov.sg/">BAC website</a> or <a href="https://www.reach.gov.sg/">REACH Portal</a>.
 Members of the public are invited to provide feedback on the issues discussed in the public consultation paper through the following channels:

 a.
 By email to:	<br> &lt;[bioethics\_singapore@moh.gov.sg](mailto:bioethics_singapore@moh.gov.sg)&gt;